How to resize an image in Python

 print(f"Created profile pictures for 3 social media platforms")

-• Each resize() call returns a new, independent image object in memory.
+• Each call returns a completely new image object in memory, leaving the original untouched.

 Get started with Replit